*All ketamine prescriptions require a referral from your therapist and an evaluation from the prescribing psychiatrist.

-Each weekly group meeting is 2 hours long, and is limited to 8 participants.
+Each monthly group meeting is 2 hours long, and is limited to 8 participants.
 New group members are invited to join every 4 months.
 Groups work best with committed members, and regular attendance for 4 months is required.

 $65 Per Session

 4 Month Commitment

 Meets the 2nd Sunday of each month from 3-5pm

 Psychedelics have been around since the dawn of human consciousness.
 In fact, some believe that psychedelic plants were an important part of human evolution.
 Indigenous cultures the world over have used plant medicine to seek spiritual and personal enlightenment, guidance and connection.
 Essentially, this is nothing new.
 Early scientific research on using psychedelics in therapy ended in 1970 as the Controlled Substances Act became law.
 Federal funding ended and the approval process became more restrictive.
 Beyond federal law, public perception of psychedelic substances shifted as well and interest waned as we began to label all psychedelic drugs as harmful.
 Politics aside, perception is shifting once again and research has begun anew.

 At Wild and Wonderful Life, we are aligned with the perspective that the world is not black and white, rather that everything is helpful or harmful depending on the context.
 In the context of therapy, psychedelic substances are proving to be safe, effective and life saving for many who have lost hope.

 Can I do Psychedelic Assisted Therapy with Psilocybin or other Substances?